Gambia takes Myanmar to top UN court over Rohingya campaign

 Gambia filed the case on behalf of the Organization of Islamic Cooperation.

 Myanmar's military began a harsh counterinsurgency campaign against the Rohingya in August 2017 in response to an insurgent attack.
-More than 700,000 Rohingya fled to neighboring Bangladesh to escape what has been called an ethnic cleansing campaign involving mass rapes, killings and burning of their homes.
+More than 700,000 Rohingya fled to neighboring Bangladesh to escape what has been called an ethnic cleansing campaign involving mass rapes, killings and the torching of homes.

 The head of a U.N. fact-finding mission on Myanmar warned last month that "there is a serious risk of genocide recurring."